Cherreads

 Aarav's jaw tightened.
 "No, I didn't," he said, voice clipped.
 "Guess you know him better than I do."

-Shivi laughed softly, then turned to me.
+Shivi laughed softly, then turned to Aveer.
 "You can drop me home, right?
-It's getting late".
+It's getting late."

-The room was dim when I came back, streetlights bleeding through the curtains.
+The room was dim when Aveer came back, streetlights bleeding through the curtains.

-Aarav sat by the window, arms crossed, staring out like the city owed him answers.
+Aarav sat by the window, arms crossed, staring out.

-"You didn't have to wait up," I said, setting my bag down.
+"You didn't have to wait up," Aveer said, setting his bag down.

 He didn't turn around.
 "Didn't plan to.
 Couldn't sleep."

 "My problem?"
-He turned, eyes sharp.
+Aarav turned, eyes sharp.
 "Maybe the fact that you suddenly turned into the Florence Nightingale of Lucknow.
 Running around with your new friends, playing caretaker.
-Didn't know you had so much free time."
+Didn't know you had so much free time instead of studying."

 "Then what is it?"
-I shot back, voice rising.
+Aveer shot back.
 "You hate me for caring, you hate me for ignoring, you hate me for breathing.
 Pick one."

-I wanted to argue, to demand an explanation, but the weight in his voice stopped me.
+Aveer wanted to argue but the weight in his voice stopped him.

-He says I hate him, maybe I do.
+Aarav - He says i hate him, maybe i do.
 But if hate feels this heavy, this restless, then why does it sound so much like longing?

-He can't even look me in the eye, yet somehow his silence burns louder than words ever could.
+Aveer - He can't even look me in the eye, yet somehow his silence burns louder than the words ever could.
 Maybe the past isn't the only thing we're both afraid of anymore.

 More Chapters